zkutalik/ssimp_software/README.md

 **Important!** *Reference panels provided in folder `ref` are toy reference panels for testing and examples and not made to use for proper usage!*

 ### Automatical download
 By running `ssimp` with a special argument - `1KG/SUPER-POP` - assigned to the reference panel option, it will automatically download 1000 genomes reference panel and use the specified super population for imputation.

-For example, if we want the EUR super population used:
+For example, if we want 1000 genomes to be downloaded and EUR population used for imputation, we type:

 `bin/ssimp gwas/small.random.csv 1KG/EUR output.txt`

+Make sure that:
-Make sure you have `wget` installed!
+1) you have `wget` installed and
+2) no folder `refpanel` exists.

 ### Manual download